COBRA continuation coverage allows an employee to stay on their employer’s group health plan after leaving their job. But how long does COBRA last?

 - The participant is no longer deemed disabled by the SSA.

 - The participant became entitled to Medicare after electing COBRA coverage.

 Keep in mind that a number of states have “mini COBRA” laws that address coverage duration.
 While some states adhere to the federal guidelines mentioned in this article, other states have their own coverage periods that vary from federal law.

 Finally, note that this is just a summary of a complicated list of laws and regulations.
 Be sure to get professional advice when making decisions about your employees and their insurance coverage.

-COBRA is the most commonly outsourced Human Resources function, because it is extremely complex and time consuming when administered correctly.
+COBRA is the most commonly outsourced Human Resources function because it is extremely complex and time-consuming when administered correctly.
 At BASIC, we have excelled at reducing risk and liability for employers since 1995 and have developed industry-leading best practices for COBRA administration to ensure consistent and reliable compliance that meets all the COBRA requirements.
-Not only will BASIC save you from non-compliance penalties, outsourcing COBRA gives you more time to keep your current workforce happy and find your next superstar employee.
+Not only will BASIC save you from non-compliance penalties, but outsourcing COBRA also gives you more time to keep your current workforce happy and find your next superstar employee.
 Click here to request a COBRA administration proposal today!